 The Drama department finds its home in The Malthouse, a converted Victorian building which holds a 334-seat theatre, drama and dance studios and state-of-the-art dressing rooms.
 Newly opened by Joanna Lumley OBE, FRGS in 2019, the facility is described as better than those in professional environments by the Absolutely Fabulous actress, and allows King’s pupils to grow their confidence and fully explore the Performing Arts.

-The Drama department hosts a thriving programme of co-curricular opportunities.
+We host a thriving programme of co-curricular opportunities.
 The main school productions take place in the Autumn Term and during King’s Week.
-During the academic year two major senior plays and one play for both the Shells and the Removes are produced.
+During the academic year, two major senior plays and one play for both the Shells and the Removes are produced.
 A popular date in the calendar is the Shell House Drama competition which really brings young talent to the fore.
 House plays are also greatly enjoyed.

 Modern Dance and Ballet is also offered as an activity culminating in a choreographed dance show performed by KiDaCo (the King’s Dance Company) during King’s Week.